 Many treatments for NMOSD work by suppressing the immune system.
 In general, people with NMOSD who are treated with immunosuppressants have an increased susceptibility to infections.
-There is currently no data available on any commonly used treatments for NMOSD and the new coronavirus and COVID-19 outcomes.

 If you are an NMOSD patient receiving treatment and have concerns about your risk for COVID-19, do not stop your treatment without discussion with your NMOSD care clinician.
 If you have symptoms suggestive of COVID or have been in close contact with a person known to have COVOD-19 or believe to have COVID-19, stay home and contact your NMOSD clinician team right away.

 - Get a Covid vaccine when available to you!
 Check with your doctor about any questions or concerns first.

 - Practice social distancing, meaning avoiding/reducing contact with others to help reduce the rate of transmission of the virus.

 - Keep good hygiene- wash your hands and avoid touching your face (eyes/mouth/nose).

 Those in the high risk group, including NMOSD patients receiving immunosuppressant treatments, are strongly recommended to strictly follow these precautions.